walb-linux/walb-tools/doc/recover.md

 If you are sure that no wdiff has lost for a volume at the proxy server, you need not run hash backup for the volume.
-If there exist lost wdiffs, archive servers can not get the wdiffs and proxy servers accumulate newly generated wdiffs.
+If there exist lost wdiffs, archive servers can not get the wdiffs forever and proxy servers accumulate newly generated wdiffs.
+Hash backup is the only solution to recover from such a situation.

 ## Data lost at archive server

-If persistent data like metadata, base lv, or wdiff files have lost at an archive server, there are three different cases to recover:
+If persistent data such as metadata, base lv, or wdiff files have lost at an archive server, there are three different cases for each volume to recover:

 - **case 1**: The archive server is not primary.
-- **case 2**: The archive server is primary and there is sedondary archive server and all the volumes at the secondary server are in synchronizing mode (condition X).
+- **case 2**: The archive server is primary.
+  In addition, there is sedondary archive server and the volume at the secondary server are in synchronizing mode (condition X).
 - **case 3**: The archive server is primary and condition X is not satisfied.

 ### Case 1

-You need do nothing unless you want to replicate volumes again.
+You need do nothing unless you want to replicate the volume again.

 ### Case 2

 Assume the primary archive server is `a0` and the secondary is `a1`.
-Now `a1` has (or will have) all the archive data of `a0`.
+In this case, `a1` has (or will have) all the archive data of `a0` without using data of `a0`.
+The recovery procedure is the following:

-You need to prepare new primary archive server.
+- You need to prepare new primary archive server.
-You can make `a1` the new primary archive server as follows:
+- Remove all the archive info of `a0` from all the proxy servers:
 ```
-python> for vol in allVolumes:
-...         walbc.stop_synchronizing(a0, vol)
+python> walbc.stop_synchronizing(a0, vol)
 ```
-Then restart all storage servers changing `-archive` command line argument from host info of `a0` to one of `a1`.
+- You can make `a1` the new primary archive server. by restarting all storage servers changing `-archive` command line argument from host info of `a0` to one of `a1`.

 ### Case 3

-Your archive data has lost from the world.
+Your archive data for the volume has lost from the world.
-You need to re-run full backup for all volumes.
+You need to setup new `a0` and re-run full backup of the volume:
 ```
-python> for sx, vol in allPairsOfStorageServerAndVolume:
-...         walbc.full_backup(sx, vol, timeoutS)
+python>  walbc.full_backup(sx, vol, timeoutS)
 ```
+You must determine `sx` as backup target for the volume.

 -----